Physical Education

 Inclusion

+Inclusion in primary school PE means ensuring all pupils, regardless of their abilities, background, or needs, have the opportunity to participate fully and positively in physical education.
 We recognise that we have children of differing abilities within our classes.
 Discussions between staff, parents, pupils, coaches and SENCo may take place to help pupils with SEND to overcome potential barriers to learning in physical education.
-Some pupils may require adapted, modified or alternative activities that offer an equivalent degree of challenge and careful management of their physical regime to allow for their specific conditions.

 Fencing and Archery Club